yahsieh37/Visual-Saliency-Prediction/README.md

 - Skip connections between the encoder and decoder.
 - Batch normalization.

+To train and evaluate the models, follow the instructions in the original readme (shown below) by using the 'main.py' file.

  ### References:
  [1] Zhang, H., Goodfellow, I., Metaxas, D., & Odena, A. (2019, May).
 Self-attention generative adversarial networks.
 In International Conference on Machine Learning (pp. 7354-7363).
 PMLR.